SQream/sqream_docs/reference/sql/sql_statements/dml_commands/delete.rst

 ``DELETE`` removes specific rows from a table.

+See more information about how SQream DB deletes data in the :ref:`delete_guide` guide.

 .. tip::
    * To delete all rows from a table, see :ref:`TRUNCATE<truncate>`
    * To delete columns, see :ref:`DROP COLUMN<drop_column>`